Boolean data in Python

 False

-What counts as true and false?
+What is considered true and false?

-In Python, most values are considered true (True).
+In Python most values are considered true (True).

-• False (the logical "no")
+• False (the boolean "no")

-• None (absence of value)
+• None (absence of a value)

-• Zeros: 0, 0.0, 0j
+• Zero: 0, 0.0, 0j

 • Empty containers: "", (), [], {}